 Warning: The Real Demons series is a collection of explicit stories about some of the most extreme crimes I’ve come across.
 These stories involve highly taboo subjects, and after much consideration, I’ve decided to keep details I initially felt were too severe to include.
 Thus, the stories are deeply disturbing – and, of course, all true.
-You can’t take comfort in them being works of fiction.
-You may learn horrible things that you’ll really wish you hadn’t.
-If you’re not fully comfortable with all of this, avoid the whole series.
+If you’re not fully comfortable with this, avoid the whole series.

 Today I’m going to take you back to 16th century Hungary, where legend has it that hundreds of young girls fell victim to a vampire noblewoman; Countess Erzsébet (or Elizabeth) Báthory de Ecsed – aka the Blood Countess.
 Unlike nowadays, back then it was easy for people to believe in the existence of vampires, witches and other supernatural phenomena (just think of Salem.)
 So it comes as no surprise that Erzsébet’s abnormal habits had the simple-minded local populace, powered by their fevered imaginations, spreading various rumours that painted her as some evil, supernatural entity.
 Even now, over 400 years later, the stories of Erzsébet Báthory’s exploits live on.